Evetro/react-component-hierarchy/README.md

 # Roadmap

 Here follows the features we at Evetro intend to implement on this fork of RCH:
- * Support for outputting the generated component tree to JSON format
+ * Support for outputting the generated component tree to a JSON file
- * Support for Webpack aliasing (we REALLY need this for visualizing our React projects)
+ * Support for Webpack aliasing (we REALLY need this feature)
- * JSdoc in source code
+ * JSdoc in source code for improving code understanding

 ---